D-E-F-E-A-T/Puppeteer-Crawler/README.md

 ## Getting Started / How to run on windows

 1. run redis-server from the file you downloaded(Redis-x64-3.2.100)
-2. choice your url from crawl.js || URL variable
+2. choice your url in crawl.js || URL variable
 3. clear your data base:

  * run redis-cli from the file you downloaded(Redis-x64-3.2.100)